scottishgovernment/tradingnation.mygov.scot/pages/where-things-are-being-bought.md

 layout: default
 title:  "Where things are being bought"
 category: trading-nation
-summary: ""
 index: 3
 frontpage: yes
 parent: home
 permalink: /where-things-are-being-bought/
 ---

-[A Trading Nation](https://www.example.com) focusses on exporting to 20 countries.

-Evidence shows these countries are where Scotland's exports are most likely to grow.
+<p class='leader'>A Trading Nation focusses on exporting to 20 countries.
+Evidence shows these countries are where Scotland's exports are most likely to grow.</p>

 ## Countries we’ll look to export to
 The top 10 countries are: